Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 "We, Robot" Event Teleoperation Revelation

-At Tesla's October 2024 "We, Robot" event, Optimus robots interacted with attendees—playing rock-paper-scissors, serving drinks, and posing for photos.
-However, Tesla was criticized for not disclosing that some robots were teleoperated by humans wearing motion-capture suits.
-Milan Kovac later confirmed the robots were "human-assisted to some extent."
-This transparency issue raised questions about Optimus's true autonomous capabilities.
+At Tesla's October 2024 "We, Robot" event, robots interacted with attendees but Tesla didn't disclose that some were teleoperated by humans in motion-capture suits.
+Milan Kovac confirmed they were "human-assisted to some extent."

 Miami Incident (December 2025)

-At a Tesla event in Miami showcasing "Autopilot technology and Optimus," one humanoid robot fell backward after making upward motions toward its head.
-The incident highlighted ongoing challenges with balance and reliability outside controlled environments.
+At a Tesla event in Miami, one Optimus robot fell backward after making upward motions, highlighting balance and reliability challenges outside controlled environments.

 Expert Skepticism